Vertically Align Text in Google Docs

 3. Using Text Boxes for Vertical Alignment

 Text boxes provide another method for aligning text vertically.
-This is particularly useful when you want to emphasize specific content within your document.
+This is particularly useful when you want to emphasize specific content within your document, such as a pull quote or a sidebar.

 Inserting a Text Box